 It’s each to their own with this question.
-Some people prefer a smaller shovel and some suffer with back problems so get on better with something larger.
+Some people prefer a smaller shovel and some suffer from back problems so get on better with something larger.
 There are shovels for everyone though and every budget.

-Here’s some noteworthy and recommended digging tools for metal detecting.
+Here are some noteworthy and recommended digging tools for metal detecting.

 Draper Mini Shovel with Rounded Head.

 Perfect for those with a budget at only between £14 – £18 is the Draper Mini Shovel.